-Barnes & Noble reviewing offers to sell company
+Barnes & Noble reviewing offers to buy company

-NEW YORK (AP) — The board of Barnes and Noble says it is reviewing the company’s future after several parties expressed interest in buying it.
+NEW YORK (AP) — Barnes and Noble is weighing its options after several parties expressed interest in buying the struggling bookseller.

-The company said Wednesday that its board appointed a special committee to review the offers.
+The company said Wednesday that its board appointed a special committee to review the offers, including one from its founder and chairman, Leonard Riggio, who is credited with turning Barnes & Noble into a bookselling giant.

-One of the interested parties is its founder and chairman, Leonard Riggio, who is credited with turning Barnes & Noble into a superstore.
+Shares in New York-based Barnes & Noble Inc. stock shot up 23 percent in after-hours trading following the announcement.
+They had closed Wednesday down 30 percent for the past year.

-The bookseller has long been struggling with increasing competition from Amazon and has been reducing staff over the last year.
+Once demonized for killing off local bookstores with its superstores, Barnes & Noble has been struggling in recent years with competition from Amazon and changing consumer preferences.

 Most Read Business Stories